2013 Ford C-Max Energi

 The 2013 Ford C-Max Energi has 19.2 cubic feet of cargo space when all seats are in use and 42.8 cubic feet of cargo space when the back seats are folded down.
 The C-Max Energi's cargo space is tiny for a wagon.
 However, compared with other plug-in hybrids, like the Chevrolet Volt, which has 10.6 cubic feet of space behind the second row, and the Toyota Prius Plug-in, which has 21.6 cubic feet of cargo space behind its second row, the C-Max Energi has decent cargo space.

 Though reviewers understand that the C-Max Energi's battery pack takes up a lot of space in the cargo area, they still find the available cargo space too small.
-They particularly dislike how the battery pack raises the load floor in the cargo area, giving the C-Max Energi a load height that some reviewers say is too high.
+They particularly dislike how the battery pack raises the load floor in the cargo area, giving the C-Max Energi a load height that is too high.

 - "The biggest difference between this Energi and a standard Ford C-Max Hybrid is the laughably tiny cargo area.
 Because the Energi's larger battery pack takes up so much space, the effective liftover height is almost up to my elbows.
 It feels like you must perch any cargo atop a shelf that is higher up than the roofline of a Subaru BRZ, and that makes this family hatchback considerably less useful." -- Automobile Magazine